 between Smith Barney Commercial Corp.

-and Enron NA
+and Enron North America Corp.

 REPAYMENT DATES

-(pursuant to Section 1.3.I)
+(pursuant to Section 1.3.1)

 The entire unpaid principal amount of each Loan, together with accrued interest, shall be due and payable on demand.
-Interest shall be paid on the first business day of each month, except that if any such day is not a day on which the New York Stock Exchange, Inc. (The “Exchange”) is open for business, interest shall be due and payable on the next succeeding day on which the Exchange is open for business.
+Interest shall be paid on the first Business Day of each month, except that if any such day is not a day on which the New York Stock Exchange, Inc. (The “Exchange”) is open for business, interest shall be due and payable on the next succeeding day on which the Exchange is open for business.